Polydile/dile-components/packages/dile-app-drawer/README.md

 # @dile/dile-app-drawer

-Web component to create a simple animated menu, useful as app global menu and similar to the material design navigation drawer component.
+Web component to create a simple animated menu, useful as app global menu, with a look & feel similar to the material design navigation drawer component.

 ## Installation